-In Part 1 of our Web Site Traffic Blueprint article series, we explained that the key to turning a site into an automated traffic generation machine is to use an “expertly configured” WordPress website.
+In Part 1 of our Website Traffic Blueprint article series overview, we explained that the key to creating an automated web traffic generation machine is to use an “expertly configured” WordPress website.

-As we also explained, an expertly configured WordPress website or blog is different than a professionally-configured WordPress website.
-An expertly configured WordPress website or blog is a blog that is not only powered by the WordPress CMS, but has also been expertly set up and configured (either by yourself or professionally) to take full advantage of the enormous power, features and functionality of WordPress and its integration with other sites, specifically in areas like search engine optimization, external site notification and reporting.
+As we also explained, an expertly configured WordPress website is different than a professionally-configured WordPress website or blog.
+An expertly configured WordPress site is a blog that is not only powered by the WordPress CMS, but has also been expertly set up and configured (either by yourself or professionally) to take full advantage of the enormous power, ease-of-use and functionality of WordPress and its integration with various services, specifically in areas like search engine optimization, external site notification and reporting.

-Once you have your WordPress site expertly configured and fully set up, all you then need to do is publish great content on a regular basis to automatically start driving web traffic.
+Once your WordPress site has been fully set up and expertly configured, all you then need to do is add content on a regular basis to bring more traffic organically.

-As outlined in Part One of this article series, the components of this automated traffic blueprint are as follows:
+As outlined in Part One of this article series, the components of the automated website traffic machine are as follows:

 - Setup